judyichiang/c120-practice-problems/05-14-20/InterviewQ051420.md

 ## What is a recent technical challenge you experienced and how did you solve it?
 Answer: I forgot how to create an element with an ID and I ended up asking the interviewer if I could use Google if I am not sure about the wording.
 He responded with, "Of course.
 I use it all the time.
 Go ahead!"
 So I did. :)
+In the end, during the technical interview, if I am struggling on remembering something it's best to be open and honest and let them know what you are thinking.
+The interviewer sounded really glad that I was open with him.

 ## What is NPM